MTN-Group/MoMoAPIs_Php_sdk/docs/Collection/RequestToWithdrawV2.readme.md

 # Create a request for withdrawel for consumer in the sandbox environment

-1.	`requestToWithdrawV2($transaction, $callBackUrl = null) create a withdrawel request for the consumer.
+1.	`requestToWithdrawV2($transaction, $sCollectionSubKey, $targetEnvironment) create a withdrawel request for the consumer.
 It creates a POST request to end point v2_0/requesttowithdraw and initiate a withdrawel request in the sandbox environment.`

 > `End user will get result as 202 Accepted if the request to withdraw is sucessful.`